VolkanSah/Super-Sexy-Custom-Buttons/README.md

 - **Custom Background Colors:** Choose your button background color, and yes, we mean any color.
 From bling-tastic gold to icy silver, with full transparency control (because sometimes you want a little mystery).
 - **Border Radius Control:** Perfect those corners with our smooth slider, from sharp 0px to luscious 50px.
 - **Automatic `!important` CSS:** Don’t worry about pesky themes or other plugins trying to dull your sparkle.
 We’ve got your back with some serious `!important` magic.
 Your buttons will outshine anything else on the page!
+- **Super Sexy Hover Effect:** Watch as your buttons gently rise and shine when hovered over.
+That’s right, your buttons don’t just sit there—they make an entrance!
+Smooth, sexy, and oh-so-stylish.
 - **Real-time Preview:** Watch your buttons transform in real-time within the WordPress Customizer.
 No more guesswork—only pure, unfiltered glamour.

 ## Installation